 Hollins University recognizes the special needs of students with disabilities and is committed to providing equal opportunity to all of its degree-seeking students, observing section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

 Students with temporary physical or mental impairments should communicate directly with their instructors.
-However, if a physical or mental impairment is permanent, long-term or substantially limits one or more major life activities, the undergraduate student should communicate with the dean of academic success.
+However, if a physical or mental impairment is permanent, long-term or substantially limits one or more major life activities, the undergraduate student should communicate with the Office of Student Success.
 Graduate students may contact the manager of graduate services.
 Hollins University uses the definition of learning disabilities published by the National Joint Committee on Learning Disabilities:

 A student requesting accommodations and support services needs to provide a diagnostic report which clearly identifies a learning disability based on testing and evaluation in some or all of the following areas: